wenjiapeng/chenning/readme.txt

 Git track a change of file.
 My stupid boss still prefers SVN.
 Creating a new branch is quick.
-Creating a new branch is quick &&&& simple.
+Creating a new branch is quick and simple.
+Merge dev and master with "--no-ff".